stefanpenner/ember-app-kit/README.md

 You can now customize it any way you want, from enhancing the static file server, to simply using it as an API stub.
 You may even develop it further and turn it into a full-stack solution.

+### Custom Environments

+Support for custom environments like staging is currently still in progress, see Ember CLI Issue [#150](https://github.com/ember-cli/ember-cli/issues/660)

 ### Cleanup

 You can remove the Gruntfile and tasks folder since we won't be needing them anymore.